wallarm/product-documentation/docs/latest/updating-migrating/older-versions/separate-postanalytics.md

 You can upgrade the end‑of‑life postanalytics module (version 3.6 and lower) installed on a separate server to version 4.6 in two different ways:

 * Migrate to the [all-in-one installer](#upgrade-with-all-in-one-installer) usage during the upgrade procedure.
-This is the recommended approach as it automates various postanalytics module installation and upgrade activities, such as OS version identification, adding appropriate Wallarm repositories and installing packages, and others.
+This is the recommended approach as it automates various postanalytics module upgrade activities, such as OS version identification, adding appropriate Wallarm repositories and installing packages, and others.
-* Keep using the current [manual](#manual-upgrade) installation method.
-However, it's important to note that this approach might require additional effort and manual configuration during the upgrade process in comparison to the new all-in-one method.
+* Keep using the current [manual](#manual-upgrade) upgrade method to continue with individual DEB/RPM packages.

 ## Upgrade with all-in-one installer